 Describing Composition of Art

 Composition is the architecture of art.
-It’s the strategic arrangement of elements that guides the viewer’s eye and creates harmony or tension within the work.
+The strategic arrangement of elements guides the viewer’s eye and creates harmony or tension within the work.

 English Expressions to Describe Composition